How to Plan Assignments

 - Contact the Service-Learning Program* for help connecting with refugee agencies or faculty experienced in partnering with refugees.
 See a list of refugee agencies in the Refugee Resettlement Organizations section of this page.

-- Design activities/assignments that benefit the refugees and not just the students.
+- Design activities that are educationally meaningful for students and also respectful of the time and capacities of community partners.
 Ask the refugee liaison what would be useful to them, then design the assignment together.

-- Think of refugees and agencies as partners and collaborators, rather than detached research subjects.
+- Approach refugee-serving organizations as collaborators in educational experiences, and avoid framing individuals as research subjects.
 Contacting them well before the course starts is respectful of their time and their contributions.

 - Be patient and persistent with contact; these agencies are under-resourced and are often responding to emergencies.